Kevin98-x/InterIntel_test/explanation.md

-This document provides an overview of all the tags and flags used in the challenge to configure logging, CI/CD, and security on AKS using the Ubuntu terminal.
+This explanation.md file provides all the tags used in the challenge to configure logging, CI/CD, and security on AKS using the Ubuntu terminal.